$21.00 – $49.00

 Gaiwan: Use 7g for 100 ml.
 1st to 5th steep 3 seconds.
 6th to 9th steep 7 seconds.

-Teapot (glass, porcelain or clay): Use approximately 3.5g for 150 ml.
+Teapot (glass, porcelain, or clay): Use approximately 7g for 150 ml.
 Steep 25 seconds.
-Add 10 seconds each additional steep.
+Add 10 seconds each additional steep or to your desired taste.